How a Christ-Centered Perspective Transforms Daily Stress

 Looking into the forest with a babe on a walk.

-It’s only human to get bogged down by what our every day life looks like while in pursuit of the Pinterest-perfect lifestyle we desire.
-You’ll think you’ve arrived when you finally achieve that coveted Instagram-worthy, home-edit photo in your own house.
-But it’s fleeting.
-It won’t last.
+It’s only human to get bogged down by what our everyday life looks like while pursuing the picture-perfect lifestyle we see on social media.
+You’ll think you’ve arrived when you finally achieve that coveted, magazine-worthy moment in your own home.

 Nothing on this earth lasts.

-And I don’t say that to depress you, but to remind you that there is more to life than what you see around you.
+I don’t say that to depress you, but to remind you that there is more to life than what you see around you.
 Humankind was created for so much more than this.

-Keeping up with the Jonses is something that society and Western culture wants you to do.
+Keeping up with the Joneses is something that society and Western culture wants you to do.
 Participate in the rat race that is consumerism, and by all means stay busier than you can handle in your right mind.

 But as Christians we choose a different narrative.
 We choose to see God’s hand at work in the little things.
 We are comforted by the peace that passes understanding that can only come from the one true God, and is the only salve when live throws us unbearable curveballs.